 It is strongly advised that you keep notes of your progress in the form of a logbook, detailing the decisions you make as the project advances.
-You will find this invaluable when it comes time to write up.
+You will find this invaluable when it comes time to write your project report.